rafaelsf80/vertex-xai-monitor-labs/README.md

 ## Lab 2: LIT with Kaggle happyDB dataset (NLP)

 This lab shows the [Kaggle happyDB dataset](https://www.kaggle.com/ritresearch/happydb).
 You can see how to create an AutoML NLP model in [this tutorial](https://cloud.google.com/natural-language/automl/docs/quickstart).
-The simplified dataset used in this lab is publicly available at GCS at `gs://cloud-ml-data/NL-classification/happiness.csv` and contains 7 labels.
+The simplified dataset used in this lab is publicly available at GCS at `gs://cloud-ml-data/NL-classification/happiness.csv` and contains 7 labels (affection, bonding, achievement, nature, exercise, enjoy_the_moment, leisure)

 Steps:
 1. Check the happyDB dataset at [Kaggle page](https://www.kaggle.com/ritresearch/happydb), and show the AutoML NLP tutorial main page.
 2. Import the dataset in Vertex AI and train an AutoML text classification model.
 This will take time.
 3. Show a prediction from the UI console.
+4. Install LIT widget with `pip3 install lit_nlp`
-4. After that, use LIT to show explainability by launching `predict_lit.py` within a Vertex Workbench.
+5. After that, use LIT to show explainability by launching `predict_lit.py` within a Vertex Workbench.
 This is a multiclass classification model (NLP) for the happyness dataset. use the following test data:
 ```csv
 text,label,docID
 I ran 4 kilometers at the park.,4,22588212